 Prime restaurant in Sydney, Australia, sells this delicious cut of meat.
 Its high price is due to the fact that a chef from this establishment contacted one of the best farmers in the world to buy a certified beef.
 This is a 399 gram Tenderloin of Wagyu beef from David Blackmore’s ranch.
 Each cut has a marbling score of 9+, which is the highest you can get.
 This gives it an unmatched flavor and tenderness.
 Each beef is raised on a 100 percent grain-based diet for 600 days in Victoria, Australia.

 This is a 226 gram steak of Kobe beef raised and slaughtered in Tokyo, Japan.
 It is recognized for the minimalist decor and fine ingredients that Aragawa restaurant uses to prepare it.
 Seasoned with pepper and mustard, the steak is world famous because it is the only dish from this exclusive Japanese establishment.

 103 Wagyu Ribeye

 Price: $ 246

-Prepared by chef Chris Albrecht, this delicacy is the product of Japanese Wagyu cattle raised outside of Japan.
+Prepared by chef Chris Albrecht, a ribeye steak like this is the product of Japanese Wagyu cattle raised outside of Japan.
 This cut of meat dominates international high-end steak menus.
 Wagyu production outside its home country increased during the US import ban on Japanese beef from 2001 to 2005.
 Since then, it has continued to gain popularity.

 Renga-tei Kobe Filet